status-im/nimbus-eth2/docs/the_nimbus_book/src/start-syncing.md

 ### Testnet

-To start syncing the `medalla` testnet , from the `nimbus-eth2` repository, run:
+To start syncing the `pyrmont` testnet , from the `nimbus-eth2` repository, run:

 ```
- ./run-medalla-beacon-node.sh
+ ./run-pyrmont-beacon-node.sh
 ```

 ### Mainnet